mau25673/RESIDENTIAL-AND-AGRICULTURAL-CONTROL/README.md

 1. **Prepare the OS**
    Use Raspberry Pi Imager to install *Home Assistant* on a MicroSD card.
 2. **Boot the System**
-   Check to see if everything went smoothly.
+   Check to see if everything went smoothly, by either a monitor or following the next steps directly.

 ---